 Developmental regulation and translational research

 Our group uses a combination of genetics, molecular, and cellular biology to investigate seed development.
-Specifically, we are interested in knowing how cell types are specified during the early stages of embryogenesis and in identifying the genetic pathways regulating cellular differentiation in the protective layers surrounding the developing embryo - the seed coat.
-We are interested in improving genetic transformation technology for the rapid characterisation of agronomically important genes in crop plants.
-This technology will then be applied to the modification of seed size and fatty acid content in crop plants such as the superfood chia.
+Specifically, we are interested in knowing how cell types are specified during the early stages of plant embryogenesis and in charactersing the genetic pathways that specify the unique properties of the seed coat, a protective tissue surrounding the embryo.
+We are interested in using synthetic biology to introduce agronomically important traits into crop plants and aim to use this technology to increase seed size as part of a strategy to enhace crop yields.

-- Origins of grain dispersal genes in barley (with Dr Mohammad Pourkheirandish - Department of Agriculture and Food, FVAS)
+- Origin of grain dispersal genes in cereals (in collaboration Dr Mohammad Pourkheirandish - School of Agriculture, Food, and Ecosystem Sciences)